gustavomonente/evennia-docs/docs/NPC-shop-Tutorial.md

-This tutorial will describe how to make an NPC-run shop.
-We will make use of the [EvMenu](EvMenu.md) system to present shoppers with a menu where they can buy things from the store's stock.

 Our shop extends over two rooms - a "front" room open to the shop's customers and a locked "store room" holding the wares the shop should be able to sell.
 We aim for the following features: